 A significant note should also be made concerning some 300+ 4.9 level reviews on this Facebook page.
 This is, I must say, unheard of across the agencies we’ve scrutinized.
 That said, other aspects of Garcia’s efforts are less stunning.
 Instagram?
 Ditto.
 Over 5,000 engaged followers and a stunning sharing agenda.

 The Garcia Properties website has one of the lowest SEO scores of any agent website I’ve reviewed so far.
 A 61/100 score means there is a score of errors, improvements, and other fixes needed for the site to rank anywhere near the top for St. Louis.
-Aesthetically and ally, the site is wonderful except for the clear back-end problems.
+Aesthetically and functionally, the site is wonderful except for the clear back-end problems.
 It’s a bit of a shame, given this agent has so much going in the right direction.
 Traditional media outreach and other branding aspects seem to be Garcia’s short suit.
 This is also unfortunate since she’d be in our top 10% across the US.
 Really, her Facebook and Instagram efforts are this good.

 Matt Delhougne's real estate business has what can only be described as an epic reputation on Google.
 To be honest, I never thought it possible for a real estate pro to garner 875 perfect reviews, especially not on Google.
 But here Delhougne Realty Group is with another 1,890 5 for 5 reviews on Zillow.
 I would be underplaying this if I did not admit astonishment.
 This just does not happen.
 What is the reason?